PyAI-Team/AI-Project-/Cancer.md

 ```
 ## 🖼 Output

-# Below is a screenshot showing the key results of the model training and testing process, including the accuracy:
+# Below is a screenshot showing the key results of the model training and testing process, including the accuracy :
 ![Output](https://github.com/user-attachments/assets/40c48f5b-d3f8-4041-8ccc-d4282d37e08e)